theatlantic/jump.ios/Docs/Upgrade Guide.md

 `(null): "_OIDScopeOpenID", referenced from:`, `(null): "_OIDScopeProfile", referenced from:`

-*Resolution*: Make sure your project's "Linked Frameworks and Libraries" includes a reference to the OpenID AppAuth for iOS Library ("libAppAuth.a")
+*Resolution*: Make sure your project's "Linked Frameworks and Libraries" includes a reference to the OpenID AppAuth for iOS Library ("libAppAuth.a" or "libAppAuth-iOS.a")

 *Errors*:
 /jump.ios/Samples/SimpleCaptureDemoNative/SimpleCaptureDemoNative/Classes/AppDelegate.m:135:33: Use of undeclared identifier 'googlePlusClientId'; did you mean '_googlePlusClientId'?